ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/event-system.md

 Bubbling always starts from the virtual `'$capture'` context.
 All listeners attached to this context are triggered first (and in the order of their priorities).

-Then, the real bubbling starts from the selection position (either its anchor or focus &mdash; depending on what is deeper).
+Then, the real bubbling starts from the selection position (either its anchor or focus &ndash; depending on what is deeper).

 If text nodes are allowed at the selection position, then the first context is `'$text'`.
 Then the event bubbles through all elements up to the `'$root'` and finally `'$document'`.